 Are you a exporter who is also registered as a VAT vendor?

 Whether or not to charge VAT on an export is not always an easy call.
 Let’s look at when your foreign client should pay the VAT, and in what circumstance you can charge the zero VAT rate on an export.

 We will be referring to two parties in this guide, namely the “supplier” and the “purchaser”.
 The supplier is the party offering the goods for sale to be exported, whereas the purchaser is the party buying the goods from the supplier.

 VAT on goods exported is normally charged at a rate of 15% (standard rate), or 0% (zero rated).
 When exporting goods from the RSA to any export country, you have to distinguish between two types of exports, called direct and indirect export.

 *Note that for the Cartage contractor to qualify, transport must be his main activity, and he must be registered as a VAT vendor

-- Export the goods via a designated commercial port (see list below) within the prescribed time period
+- Export the goods via a designated commercial port (see list below) within the prescribed time period set by SARS

 - Acquire and keep the required documentation

 An indirect export is where the recipient (from the export country) removes or arranges for the removal and transportation of the goods purchased in the RSA to an address in an export country.
 In this case the supplier must add the 15% VAT and the recipient may then claim a refund from the VAT Refund Administrator (the VRA).